ZELLMECHANIK-DRESDEN/ShapeOut/docs/sec_rtdc_basics.rst

 Working Principle
 =================
-Describe microfluidic setup; describe forces :cite:`Mietke2015`, :cite:`Mokbel2017`; measured quantity are bright-field images as seen in figure below; several features can be extracted for each cell, such as area, deformation, or brightness.
-These can be used to visualize populations in a subsequent analysis step.
+In RT-DC, small objects, such as cells or beads, are flushed through a narrow channel.
+The flow profile inside the channel causes hydrodynamic stresses that deform these objects :cite:`Mietke2015`, :cite:`Mokbel2017`.
+For each event (detected object), a bright-field image is recorded.
+Via image analysis, several features can be extracted from this image, such as deformation, projected area, or average brightness.
+These features can then be used to identify and characterize sample populations;
+For instance, major blood cells and their pathological changes in disease conditions :cite:`Toepfner2018`.

 .. figure:: figures/rtdc-setup.jpg